selectmixer/web102_unit8/README.md

 ## Notes

-Describe any challenges encountered while building the app. had to make two separate data tables, one for comments and one for posts!
+Describe any challenges encountered while building the app.
+- Made two separate data tables, one for comments and one for posts!

 ## License